danirod/vimrc/README.md

 This repository acts as a backup for my configuration files.
 It also is a nice showcase of my configuration, which I'm proud of.
-I know I'm a noob at Git but take anything you want from here.
+I know I'm a noob at vim but take anything you want from here.

 ## Install